xaanya/devops24/examinations/18/README.md

 that uses this module with the correct parameters.

 You don't need to worry about FQCN and namespaces in this examination.

+# QUESTION C

+Create a playbook called `18-anagrammer.yml` that uses this module.

+Make the playbook use a default variable for the message that can be overriden by using something like:

+    $ ansible-playbook --verbose --extra-vars message='"This is a whole other message"' 18-custom-module.yml

 # BONUS QUESTION